Cercle-Ensimag/ensicerclapp/functions/README.md

   "[id2]": "[email2]"
 }`

+See function `getEmailId` in `index.js` to know how ids are generated from emails. /!\ This function is also defined in the front end and must have the same output.

 To actually update the list in the database, a callback function must be triggered by writing the number of the update in the database at `/list/update`.
 The can be done manually from the firebase console.